WilliamOdumah/WilliamOdumah/README.md

 ## 🏀 Outside the Classroom

 Off the academic grounds, you can find me on a basketball court.
 It's been my #1 hobby since I was a kid.
-I am not in the NBA, but maybe I could make an app for them one day(?)

 ## 💻 Tech Interests